andy-byers/CalicoDB/README.md

 ## TODO
 1. Get the fuzz testing up and running.
-2. Update the B-tree merge routine to be more proactive.
-This shouldn't be terribly difficult since most of the unit tests don't rely on the specific tree structure.
-They just make sure the tree is correctly ordered and all connections are consistent.
-I'm definitely open to suggestions on this one.
-3. Write some real documentation.
+2. Write some real documentation.
-4. Work on this README
+3. Work on this README
-5. 'Reverse pointer map' structure to support 'vacuuming' the database file (see SQLite 3)
+4. 'Reverse pointer map' structure to support 'vacuuming' the database file (see SQLite 3)
-6. Better freelist that uses trunk pages (see SQLite 3)
+5. Better freelist that uses trunk pages (see SQLite 3)

 ## API